xavidop/alexa-lambda-monitoring/README.md

 ![alt text](img/middle.png "Dashboard")

-The data of the request and response have been removed for this example.
+NOTE: The data of the request and response have been removed for this example.

-And the if we continue scrolling down we will see the User information and information about the Sentry SDK used.
+And the if we continue scrolling down we will see the User (Alexa username and Alexa device) information and the information about the Sentry SDK used.

 ![alt text](img/down.png "Dashboard")